regal/regal/docs/agents.md

 game.state.enemies = [orc1, orc2, jimCarrey];
 ```

-As with any agent, `state` can contain objects that don't inherit from `Agent`, but it's not recommended because you'll miss out on the benefits of using agents.
+As with any agent, `state` can contain objects that don't inherit from `Agent`, but it's usually not recommended because you'll miss out on the benefits of using agents.

 ## Benefits of Using Agents

 Agents were designed to provide a common way to track and manage every change that happens within a game's state.

-Pretend you have a complex game with hundreds of EventFunctions and dozens of classes, all of which are plain JavaScript objects.
+Imagine you have a complex game with hundreds of EventFunctions and dozens of classes, all of which are plain JavaScript objects.
 Consider the following three scenarios:

-1. When the player enters a command, such as "throw football", your game crashes -- but only sometimes.
-After spending hours debugging, you manage to reproduce the bug: at some point, the player's football became `undefined`.
+1. When the player enters a command, such as "throw ball", your game crashes -- but only sometimes.
+After spending hours debugging, you manage to reproduce the bug: at some point, the player's ball became `undefined`.
 It must've been a side effect of another command, but you have no way of knowing which.

 2. The player enters the command "fire blaster at ship".
 Your game parses the command and executes the `fire` event, which decrements the player's ammo, increases the player's sharpshooting skill, and queues a `hit` event on the ship.
 By the time the `hit` occurs, however, the reference to the ship no longer exists (probably due to a bug in your code).
 This reports an error to the player and asks them to try again, but now the state was already modified by the illegal command.